 During my recent trip to Chiang Dao, “City of Stars,” I climbed 500 stairs every morning to reach a mountaintop Temple in a remote reach of Northern Thailand.

 As I loped up the wide, meandering stairs lined with motivational messages on either side, I recalled a set of stairs in another remote part of the world that was a little less…encouraging.

 These stairs required more of a clamber in a hot, late-summer sun in the Sicilian city of Taormina – just off the tip of Italy’s boot.
-And, since the objective at the top was the Airbnb in which we were staying, there wasn’t an option but to clamber multiple times a day.
+And, since the objective at the top was the rented apartment in which we were staying, there wasn’t an option but to clamber multiple times a day.

-The Airbnb listing gave fair warning: The house is accessible only by 200 “march-ons” and you must have good physic form and love nature to choose it.”
+The apartment rental listing gave fair warning: The house is accessible only by 200 “march-ons” and you must have good physic form and love nature to choose it.”
 I was traveling with my mom throughout Italy that summer of 2017, and we are both in good shape, so we dismissed the threat of the “march-ons,” and booked the home at the top of the cliff.